 Despite having one of the lowest rate of unemployment in the country,1 there is still a significant gap between earnings and the actual costs of basic necessities.

 Without adequate assistance, single mothers earning low wages are more likely to struggle just to make ends meet.

 To address these inadequacies, the state of North Dakota offers programs for its most vulnerable residents.

-TANF provides monthly cash assistance for poor families with children under age 18 along with work readiness, training and job placement services.
-The aim is to provide necessary assistance to needy families with children on a temporary basis.
+Through TANF program, North Dakota provides monthly cash assistance for poor families with children under age 18 along with work readiness, training and job placement services.

 If you have a child under age 6, you are required to participate in an approved work activity for an average of 20 hours per week to maintain eligibility for TANF benefits.